-Any group that is validly established may bring such claims, as long as the claims are for public interest.
-The law does not classify to which areas the procedure is available.
-The rationale of the legislation is to preserve and advance public interest.
+Any group that is validly established may bring such claims, as long as the claims are in the public interest.
+The law does not classify in which areas the procedure is available.
+The rationale of the legislation is to preserve and advance the public interest.